 Cottage cheese has some benefits when eaten as a pregnancy-friendly food.

-You can eat cottage cheese on its own or as part of a spread, and we’ll look at those and other options here.
+You can eat this cheese on its own or as part of a spread, and we’ll look at those and other options here.

 Eating cottage cheese when pregnant is safe as long as it has been pasteurized.
-You can also cook cottage cheese in various dishes to enjoy a cheesy flavor as well as enjoy its nutritional benefits.
+You can also cook it in various dishes to enjoy a cheesy flavor as well as enjoy its nutritional benefits.

-There are some types of cottage cheese that are healthier than others, and we’ll run through those in this article, too.
+There are some types of this cheese that are healthier than others, and we’ll run through those in this article, too.

 Covered in this Article: